StackVista/stackstate-docs/setup/installation/openshift_install.md

 ### Generate `values.yaml`

-The `values.yaml` is required to deploy StackState with Helm.
+The `values.yaml` file is required to deploy StackState with Helm.
 It contains your StackState license key, API key and other important information.
-The `generate_values.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation) of the Helm chart will guide you through generating the file.

 {% hint style="info" %}
-**Before you continue:** If you didn't already, make sure you have the latest version of the Helm chart with `helm repo update`.
+**Before you continue:** Make sure you have the latest version of the Helm chart with `helm repo update`.
 {% endhint %}

+The `generate_values.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation) of the Helm chart will guide you through generating a `values.yaml` file that can be used to deploy StackState.
 You can run the `generate_values.sh` script in two ways:

 * **Interactive mode:** When the script is run without any arguments, it will guide you through the required configuration items.